-Spotted Wing Drosophila survey experiment
+Spotted Wing Drosophila survey experiment 2021

 A reminder.
 Spotted Wing Drosophila is a fruit fly achieving global devastation of soft and stone fruits.
 The males are easily identified by eye due to the characteristic wing spot, with a hand lens or even on an enlarged photo.
-The females do not have the wing spot but do have a vicious-looking serrated ovipositor (egg laying organ), which is best seen under a low power stereomicroscope or by some other means of magnification beyond 15×.
+The females do not have the wing spot but do have a vicious-looking serrated ovipositor (egg laying organ), which is best seen under a low power stereomicroscope or by some other means of magnification greater than 15×.
 It is very easy to set up traps that mainly catch fruit flies.
 Counting and scoring results from traps really becomes useful when linked to results collected by others.
 We can learn a lot more about the biology of the pest if many people contribute.

 What to do

 - Apple cider vinegar (cheapest from supermarket)

 - A large nail or auger (2 mm to 3 mm diameter)